basalt-plateau/foam_pet_G1/readme.md

-# Foam pet
+# Foam Pet
-This pet can interact with Aptos with offline bling
+This pet can interact with Aptos with offline trinkets
 like a "laptop", "desktop", etc.

 A Foam Pet with a Docker Vehicle or a PyPI vehicle